esheldon/ngmix/README.md

 ngmix
 =====

-Gaussian mixtures models for 2d images, implemented with python and numba
+Gaussian mixtures models for 2d images, implemented with python and numba.

+Note this code is still under heavy development, and no stable API is yet provided.

 examples
 --------